anttiharju/vmatch-golangci-lint/docs/README.md

 ## What caveats does it have?

 It doesn't manage Go for you.
-Go version also affects golangci-lint output, in the future I might make a `vmatch-go` to further solve this issue.
+Go version also affects golangci-lint output, the intention is to add a wrapper for Go as well.

 It needs to be acknowledged that automatically managing tools is a bit spooky, so tools such as https://flox.dev may be better solutions to the problem I'm trying to solve.
 Although I haven't tested how dynamic flox environments are, do they need reactivation in case the manifest changes when switching between branches.